jonzjia/dotfiles/README.md

 dotfiles
 ========
 Aww yeah, Jon Jia's dotfiles.
-These dotfiles assume that you are Jon Jia and using a terminal that supports 256 colors...
+These dotfiles assume that you are Jon Jia and using a terminal that supports 256 colors.

 Prereqs
 =======
-- powerline compatible font
-- homebrew
--
+- git
+- vim, preferably 7.0 or up

 Installation
 ============